DCampos22/web102_prework/README.md

 The following **optional** features are implemented:

+* [ ] The Our Games section has a search bar that finds games user searches.
+* [ ] The Our Games header section has navigation that has 3 sections for our introduction (about), stats and games section.
-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Added additional CSS to the introduction section and The Our Games section

 ## Video Walkthrough